swrlab/swrlab/PRINCIPLES.md

 Secrets are encrypted using a GPG workflow and stored in version control.

-Commits should follow the Conventional Commits structure and should be GPG/SSH-signed.
+Commits should follow the Conventional Commits structure and must be signed.
+We prefer SSH-based signing, but GPG works as well.

 Service Accounts and IAM permissions should be managed using IaC.
 They should apply the principle of least-possible roles, scopes, and privileges.